hanfak/topics-to-learn/management-workflow/agile.md

 - Waterfall but in shorter time frame (or set of features) repeated
 	- a few features produced then all features
 	- To get early feedback
+- Agile is a set of technical practices, not a management practice

 ### The agile values